langdon/summit-2015-lab-15812/labs/chapter5.md

               value: $db_name
             ...

+1. Edit the Wordpress service file `~/workspace/artifacts/kubernetes/wordpress-service.yaml`.
+Change the publicIPs value to `$publicip`.

+        ...
+           publicIPs:
+           - $publicip
+        ...

 #### Metadata

 The Nulecule specification provides a section for arbitrary metadata.
 For this lab we will simply change a few values for demonstration purposes.

-1. Edit the metadata section of the Nulecule file.
+Open the Nulecule file in an editor.
+Edit the metadata section of the Nulecule file, changing the name and description fields.

-        vi ~/workspace/Nulecule

-1. Edit the name and description fields.

         ---
         specversion: "0.0.2"

-        id: summit2015-lab
+        id: summit-2015-wp
         metadata:
           name: Wordpress
           appversion: v1.0.0